mathesar-foundation/mathesar-wiki/docs/engineering/architecture/index.md

 ### Example

 A user lists the columns for a table.
 Because they have access to read the columns of the table (checked on the DB), they can read display options for a table.
 If they have access to modify a column of a table, they have access to modify the relevant display options.
 This works as long as there isn't a dedicated `display_options` endpoint which could receive requests directly.
+Even in that case, we could add logic to check permissions on the relevant User DB.

 ### Exceptions

 There are some metadata and other models that we'll be keeping which _can_ receive direct requests.
 Currently, these are:

-- Database connections
+- Database connection and credential info
 - Shareable links
 - Explorations